mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment/README.md

 ## Outcome

-A fully functional Active Directory Domain Services environment was successfully deployed.
+A fully functional Active Directory Domain Services environment was deployed and promoted into the initial `mrtg.local` domain.

 - MRTG-DC01 configured as Domain Controller
 - DNS integrated with Active Directory